Write a Winning MBA Personal Statement

-As Stacy Blackman recently shared with Find MBA, perhaps the worst thing you can do in a personal statement is a chronological recap of the resume.
-That, and submit an essay that lacks emotion, personality or self-disclosure.
+Perhaps the worst thing you can do in a personal statement is a chronological recap of the resume.
+That, and submit an essay that lacks emotion, personality, or self-disclosure.
 You have to get personal (hence the name “personal statement”).
 Make sure the reader feels genuineness and authenticity.

 MBA Personal Statement at HBS and Stanford

 “The personal narrative really is a make or break for MBA admit success,” says a former Harvard Business School admissions officer on the SBC consulting team.
 “It is the essay execution that sets the overall application apart and earns it the interview.”